divortio/divortio-session-worker/README.md

 * **🔌 Plug-and-Play**: Integrate robust session management into any Cloudflare Worker with a single service binding and one line of code.
-* **🚀 Expressive RPC API**: A single `processSession(request)` call provides an enriched request object and a complete session context, minimizing boilerplate in the parent worker.
+* **🚀 Expressive & Resilient RPC API**: A single `processSession(request)` call provides an enriched request and a complete session context.
+It includes graceful fallbacks to ensure the session service's failure never crashes the parent application.
-* **🔗 Decoupled Architecture**: The parent worker doesn't need to know anything about Durable Objects.
-It simply makes an RPC call to the service, which handles all the complex stateful logic internally.
-* **💾 Stateful & Persistent**: Uses a Durable Object (`SessionDO`) with its own private SQLite storage to persist session data, ensuring user sessions are durable and consistent.
-* **🚀 High Performance**: Leverages the performance of Cloudflare's edge network.
-The stateless worker runs in every data center, and the stateful `SessionDO` is automatically placed near the user to minimize latency.
+* **🔐 Race-Condition Proof**: Uses a deterministic, colo-agnostic fingerprint to name Durable Objects for new users, guaranteeing session consistency even under concurrent initial requests.
+* **⚡️ High-Performance Lookups**: Uses the stable `cID` to name Durable Objects for returning users, providing the most direct and performant path to their session state.
-* **🍪 Secure & Persistent Cookies**: Uses a dual-cookie strategy (`HttpOnly` server-side cookies and client-accessible cookies) for a secure-by-default posture, with long-lived expirations controlled via `wrangler.toml`.
+* **🍪 Configurable & Persistent Cookies**: Uses a secure, dual-cookie (`HttpOnly` and client-side) strategy with long-lived expirations.
+All cookie names, prefixes, and the domain are fully configurable in `wrangler.toml`.

 ---

 ## 🛠️ Deployment Instructions

-*(This section remains the same as the previous version)*
+*(This section remains the same)*

 ### Step 1: Fork and Clone the Repository